andrehe001/aad-coach/scoring.md

 * RandomPlayer see above
 * FixedPlayer see above
 * BetPlayer see above
-* MonitoringPlayer see above
+* CostCalculatorPlayer see above
 * MassPlayer plays 10x as much as the other players (rps), in addition it triggers hidden functionality inside the GameEngine, which leads to wait times and 10x SQL calls

 ## Phase 5: Security
 * RandomPlayer see above
 * FixedPlayer see above
 * BetPlayer see above
-* MonitoringPlayer see above
+* CostCalculatorPlayer see above
 * MassPlayer will NOT run
 * HackPlayer tries to use the vulnerability endpoint to check if he still has access, logs successful attempts as HackerAttack